theanine3D/hdr_to_png_encoder/README.md

 HDR Encoding Tools also has some cleanup features for light that was baked to vertex colors.

-- **Fix Buried Vertices** — repairs "shadow bleed": if vertices at the base of a mesh poke even slightly below the ground, they bake to black or near-black, and interpolation then smears that darkness up the sides of the mesh.
-This button finds every buried vertex — one whose RGB channels are all at or below the **Darkness Threshold** (default 0.003) — and copies the color of the nearest connected non-buried vertex, searching outward through connected vertices until it finds one above the threshold.
-Raise the threshold if your buried vertices bake slightly brighter than that; lower it if legitimate dark areas are being caught.
-Works on both Vertex and Face Corner domains; alpha is never touched.
-Vertices in a fully dark disconnected island (no bright vertex to reach) are left as-is and counted in the report.
-- **Find Buried Islands** — selects the geometry that Fix Buried Vertices can't repair: whole islands where every vertex is at or below the Darkness Threshold, so there's no brighter vertex to copy a color from.
-After marking the islands as selected, it switches to Edit Mode automatically so they're immediately highlighted, ready to be dealt with manually (moved above ground and re-baked, deleted, or painted by hand).
+- **Fix Buried Vertices** — repairs "shadow bleed": if vertices in a mesh
+- are buried even slightly inside other geometry, the light value there bakes to black or near-black, and interpolation then smears that darkness up the sides of the mesh.
+This button fixes that by copying the nearest non-black color to those vertices that were completely buried.
+- **Find Buried Islands** — finds and highlights geometry islands that are
+- completely buried - and as a result, completely darkened by shadows
 - **Smooth Vertex Colors** — runs Blender's built-in Smooth Vertex Colors feature (from Vertex Color Paint mode) in batch mode on every selected mesh in one click.